Air consists of nitrogen. Revolutionary change in air composition

 • chemical synthesis.

-It doesn't do much good for the human body.
-At high concentrations of gas leads to asphyxiation.
+It does not bring any particular benefit to the human body.
+At high concentrations of gas it leads to suffocation.

 The remaining seven elements make up 0.03% in air.